brandur/sorg/content/fragments-drafts/caffeine.md

 anymore.

-Unfortunately for me, its _negative_ effects were still having their full effect on me.
+Unfortunately for me, its _negative_ effects were still having their full effect.
 I'd occasionally experience midday crashes or have trouble concentrating.
 Worse yet, I'm an anxious person as it is, and caffeine seemed to further exacerbating that facet, in the worst cases even